ef4/ember-giftwrap/README.md

    inside the addons bundle.
 For example, `var LiquidFire = GiftWrap.require('liquid-fire');`.

  - `define()`: gives you access to the AMD defining function used inside the addons bundle.
-This would let you pass modules to the addons.
-You probably don't need this -- we automatically make the `Ember` global available to them their `require`.
+This lets you pass modules to the addons.
+(We automatically `define('ember', ...)` for them as long as `window.Ember` exists).

  - `env`: an object that you can use to pass configuration to addons that are expecting to find it in `config/environment.js`.